 - Prince Charming Wannabe: He's not as dashing/handsome as he believes.
 The woman may scoff at his rescue.

 - Prince Charmless: A prince that has no tact, social skills, or charms whatsoever.

 - Real Men Cook: Manliness is paramount to being able to use fire to prepare food.
 Cooking is is usually associated with feminine traits, but in this case, the ability to master such a skill is considered manly.
 (For example: in fiction, maids and housewives can cook, but a Master Chef is usually male.)

 - Samus Is a Girl: A tough and badass character appears and, to everyone's shock, reveals that they are a girl.

-- Sensitive Guy and Manly Man: Two men that contrast each other by playing this trope straight and subverting it.
+- Sensitive Guy and Manly Man: Two men that contrast each other in regards to toughness.

 - Teeny Weenie: A man's worth is measured by the size of his genitalia.

-- Would Hit a Girl: Hitting a female is considered reprehensible, no matter the reason.
-But not hitting a guy.
-This character (almost Always Male) would hit both.
+- Would Hit a Girl: Hitting a female is considered reprehensible, no matter the reason, but not hitting a guy.
+This character would hit both.

 Tropes in this section are tangentially related to this trope, in that they likely would not exist if this trope was not the default assumption.
 These tropes are typically "exceptions" to this trope—but with some sort of baggage that examines the negative consequences of men failing to be tough, or the benefits of measuring women that have the same capability of men.
 However, the relation has become woven with so many societal complexities that they cannot directly be considered subtropes or aversions.